Thursday, December 25, 2025

 The Whole Throwing Back the Grenade Thing

 GURPS makes throwing back hand grenades pretty easy (B410), one turn to kneel down, one turn to Ready the grenade and one turn to throw it back.
-With a four second timer this means that the thrower has no chance not get blown up themselves.
+With a four second timer this means that the original thrower has no chance to not get blown up themselves.
 In real life throwing grenades back is rare.
 One thing that makes this easy is that it assumes you know exactly where the grenade is.
 This is unrealistic; grenades are small (SM-6 for typical fragmentation grenades) and combat is chaos.

 No comments: